Browse our video list of November birthdays for Brazil’s music makers.

 Miucha – November 30 | O Que Sera

 We want to remember and celebrate Miucha today so that her legacy lives on.

 Heloísa Maria Buarque de Hollanda was sister to Chico Buarque and siblings, wife to João Gilberto and mother to Bebel Gilberto.
 Born into a family of Brazilian music royalty and married into another, Miucha’s talent as a singer was often hidden in the shadows of both.

-But her musical career still made an impression with Brazilian jazz fans here in America and worldwide.
+But her musical career still made an impression on Brazilian jazz fans here in America and worldwide.

 Miucha released or appeared on more than a dozen albums.
 Among these, The Best of Two Worlds (with Stan Getz and husband Joao Gilberto) is a highlight.
 Miucha is featured on several of the album’s most popular songs, marking her professional recording debut.
 Our best bets?
 We suggest ‘Double Rainbow’ and ‘Izaura’.

 She went on to record a pair of albums with Antonio Carlos Jobim, which led to another pinnacle moment.
-Miucha was invited to join Jobim, Toquinho and Vinicius de Moraes for special show.
+Miucha was invited to join Jobim, Toquinho, and Vinicius de Moraes for a special show.
 An instant hit, it stayed at Rio’s Canecão concert venue for more than a year.
 This led to the album Tom, Vinícius, Toquinho e Miúcha recorded live in Canecão.
-A tour through South America and Euporie followed.
+A tour through South America and Europe followed.